On a class of twisted elliptic curve codes: Preliminaries

 A divisor $W$ is called a canonical divisor of $F/\mathbb{F}_{q}$ if $W=(\omega)$ for some $\omega\in\Omega_{F}$.
 We have the following proposition in reference \cite{1}. \begin{proposition} \begin{enumerate} \item If $W$ is a canonical divisor of the elliptic function field $F$, then $\deg(W)=0$ and $\ell(W)=1$. \item For $0\neq x\in F$ and $0\neq \omega\in\Omega_{F}$ we have $(x\omega)=(x)+(\omega)$. \end{enumerate} \end{proposition}

 The well-known Riemann-Roch theorem for the elliptic function field states

 where $W$ is a canonical divisor for the elliptic function field $F$.

-The defining equation of the elliptic function field can be divided into the followings: \begin{lemma} {(see \cite{1})} Let $F /\mathbb{F}_{q}$ be an elliptic function field. \begin{enumerate} \item If $p$ is odd, there exist $x, y\in F$ such that $F=\mathbb{F}_{q}(x, y)$ and
+The defining equation of the elliptic function field over finite fields can be classified as follows. \begin{lemma} {(see \cite{1})} Let $F /\mathbb{F}_{q}$ be an elliptic function field. \begin{enumerate} \item If $p$ is odd, there exist $x, y\in F$ such that $F=\mathbb{F}_{q}(x, y)$ and

 with a square-free polynomial $f(x)\in \mathbb{F}_{q}[x]$ of degree $3$. \item If $p$ is even, there exist $x, y\in F$ such that $F=\mathbb{F}_{q}(x, y)$ and

 or \end{enumerate} \end{lemma} \begin{remark} \begin{enumerate} \item By Lemma \ref{1}, it can be checked that the first defining equation belongs to the Kummer extension while the second and third belong to the Artin-Schreier curves. \item For the simplicity, we denote the three kinds of defining equations as the first type, second type and third type respectively in the rest of the discussions. \item Denote by $O$ and $P_{\infty}$ the infinity of the corresponding elliptic curve and projective line $\mathbb{P}_{\mathbb{F}_{q}}$ respectively.
 The valuations at infinity of $x$ and $y$ are given by $v_{O}(x)=-2$ and $v_{O}(y)=-3$ for the first and second types.
 For the third type, we have $v_{O}(x)=-2$ and $v_{O}(y)=-1$.
 For the fact that $2v_{O}(y)=v_{O}(y^{2}+y)=v_{O}(x+\frac{1}{ax+b})=e(O|P_{\infty})v_{P_{\infty}}(x+\frac{1}{ax+b})=2v_{P_{\infty}}(x)=-2$, then we have $v_{O}(y)=-1$ where $e(O| P_{\infty})$ is the ramification index of $O$ over $P_{\infty}$. \end{enumerate} \end{remark} The following Lemma \ref{2} gives an explicit basis of the Riemann-Roch spaces with regard to the elliptic function fields over the finite fields $\mathbb{F}_{q}$ with characteristic $p\geq 3 $ in reference \cite{2}.